SaxionMechatronics/smartnav-dataset/docs/sensors.md

 To capture color images, a *Color Filter Array (CFA)* is formed, such that on each pixel either an R, G, or B filter is used.
 An R filter for instance, only allows the red light frequency to pass.
 For each pixel, the other two values will be interpolated from the neighboring pixels.
 This process is also known as *Demosaicing*.
 Figure 3 diplays the mechanism in which the color images are formed in the sensor.

-Why are the working principle of color camera important for us?
+Why is the working principle of color camera important for us?
 To answer that, lets understand the monochrome mechanism as well.

 **Monochrome**: Unlike color cameras, monochrome cameras do not use a color filter array.
 All pixels on the sensor are used directly to capture light from the scene.
 This means that the full resolution of the sensor is used for details, no color interpolation (demosaicing) is needed, and the image is in shades of gray instead of color.
 The monochrome sensor is also portrayed along with a color sensor in Figure 3, for better comparison.